 - Vegetables.
 You can use any vegetables, really, but I like using shredded carrots, cabbage, and sliced pepper.
 Make sure you thinly slice whichever vegetables you use.

 - Sesame oil.
 Sesame oil is essential to this dish because of its unmistakable flavor – it cannot be skipped!
 You’ll also need a little in the peanut sauce, too.
+We also use it when making this flavorful honey garlic soy salmon.

 - Chicken.
 I usually boil skinless boneless chicken breasts for 12-15 minutes or until cooked through, and then shred it.
 But you could also use up leftover chicken or buy a rotisserie chicken and shred the meat – whatever makes it easy for you.
 You could also use cooked beef, shrimp, salmon, tofu, or whatever your heart or diet desires.